andrei2002petcu/ELF-loader/README.md

 LD_LIBRARY_PATH=. ./so_exec so_test_prog
 ```

-**NOTE:** the skeleton does not have the loader implemented, thus when running
-the command above, your program will crash!

 ## Notes
-This skeleton is provided by the Operating System team from the University
+The skeleton is provided by the Operating System team from the University
 Politehnica of Bucharest to their students to help them complete their
 Executable Loader assignment.